 FAFSA is the application used by nearly all colleges and universities to determine eligibility for federal, state, and college-sponsored financial aid, including grants, educational loans, and work-study programs.

-Bottom line it’s all about the Benjamin’s and how many you have of them.
-If your AGI is higher because of an sudden increase due to a conversion, it could mean less financial aid to pay those tuition bills.
+Bottom line, it’s all about the Benjamin’s and how many you have of them.
+If your AGI is higher because of a sudden increase due to a conversion, it could mean less financial aid to pay those tuition bills.

 Financial Aid Looks at More than One Year

 When it comes to your income, financial aid considers more than just one year.
 As you know (or you will now), the default election to pay the tax on the conversion is to defer this year (2010) and split the remaining portions 50/50 over 2011 and 2012 tax years.
 Essentially, doing a conversion today could affect your chances of financial aid well until 2013.

 Then regarding college and financial aid, it shouldn’t matter.
 Now that still doesn’t mean that a Roth conversion is right for you.